HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image338.png)

-- Connections in the selected range can be filtered according to the time range, and all connections in the last three months are displayed by default.
+Connections in the selected range can be filtered according to the time range, and all connections in the last three months are displayed by default.
 This time range is valid for all data in graph mode, and is the primary condition for all query result reports.

-**Total application connections**
+**(1) Total application connections**

-- It displays the number of application connections to the compute node currently, and a connection is determined by the front-end application IP + connection user + logicDB (actually use the logicDB).
+It displays the number of application connections to the compute node currently, and a connection is determined by the front-end application IP + connection user + logicDB (actually use the logicDB).

-**Connection with the longest connection duration**
+**(2) Connection with the longest connection duration**

-- It displays the connection with the longest duration of connection to the compute node in all current connections.
+It displays the connection with the longest duration of connection to the compute node in all current connections.

-- Duration calculation method: In the selected time range, the connection duration of same connections (consistent IP+connection user+logicDB) is accumulated.
+Duration calculation method: In the selected time range, the connection duration of same connections (consistent IP+connection user+logicDB) is accumulated.
 If a connection is not ended within the query period, the time at which the query range ends is used as the temporary end time of the connection for statistics.

+> !Note
+>
-**Note:** If the statistical units, that is, IP + LogicDB + connection users are consistent, it will be counted as a connection.
+> If the statistical units, that is, IP + LogicDB + connection users are consistent, it will be counted as a connection.
 Thus, the connection duration of A (this connection has 1000 concurrencies at the same time and each concurrency duration is 1 minute) may be longer than the connection duration of B (this connection has only one concurrency and the concurrency duration is one hour)

-**Connection with the most operations**
+**(3) Connection with the most operations**

-- It displays the connection with the most operations (SQL operations sent to compute nodes) in all current connections.
+It displays the connection with the most operations (SQL operations sent to compute nodes) in all current connections.

-- Operation calculation method: In the selected time range, the operations of same connections (consistent IP+connection user+logicDB) are accumulated.
+Operation calculation method: In the selected time range, the operations of same connections (consistent IP+connection user+logicDB) are accumulated.
 If a connection is not ended within the query period, the time at which the query range ends is used as the temporary end time of the connection for statistics.

-**Connection with the most connection times**
+**(4) Connection with the most connection times**

-- It displays the connection with the most times of connection to compute nodes (1 connection is the period from establishment to end) in all current connections.
+It displays the connection with the most times of connection to compute nodes (1 connection is the period from establishment to end) in all current connections.

-- Connection times calculation method: In the selected time range, the same connections (consistent IP+connection user+logicDB) are accumulated to obtain the connection with the most connection times.
+Connection times calculation method: In the selected time range, the same connections (consistent IP+connection user+logicDB) are accumulated to obtain the connection with the most connection times.
 If a connection is not ended within the query period, it will be counted as one connection.

-**Proportion of total connection duration**
+**(5) Proportion of total connection duration**

-- It analyzes the proportion of connection duration of all connections within the query time range.
+It analyzes the proportion of connection duration of all connections within the query time range.

-- Calculation method for proportion of total connection duration: In the connection data within the query time range, take the maximum and minimum connection duration (accumulated value of same connections), and then divide the difference between the maximum duration and the minimum duration into 5 equal parts to calculate the proportion of connections in each interval in the total connection.
+Calculation method for proportion of total connection duration: In the connection data within the query time range, take the maximum and minimum connection duration (accumulated value of same connections), and then divide the difference between the maximum duration and the minimum duration into 5 equal parts to calculate the proportion of connections in each interval in the total connection.

-**For example:**
+> **For example:**
+>

-Time interval selection: 2018-10-10:00 to 2018-10-11:10:00,
+> Time interval selection: 2018-10-10:00 to 2018-10-11:10:00,
+>

-After the same connection information is merged, the total application connection is: 50
+> After the same connection information is merged, the total application connection is: 50
+>

-Maximum connection duration, 40s, minimum connection duration: 5s, the difference is divided into 5 equal parts (5-11s, 12-18s, 19-25s, 26-32s, 33-40s), i.e. 5 equal-scale dimensions (maximum connection times and maximum operations are the same, and the difference is divided into 5 equal parts)
+> Maximum connection duration, 40s, minimum connection duration: 5s, the difference is divided into 5 equal parts (5-11s, 12-18s, 19-25s, 26-32s, 33-40s), i.e. 5 equal-scale dimensions (maximum connection times and maximum operations are the same, and the difference is divided into 5 equal parts)
+>

-5-11s connection: 5, proportion: 5➗50=10%
+> 5-11s connection: 5, proportion: 5➗50=10%
+>

-12-18s, 20, proportion: 20➗50=40%
+> 12-18s, 20, proportion: 20➗50=40%
+>

-19-25s: 8, proportion: 8➗50=16%
+> 19-25s: 8, proportion: 8➗50=16%
+>

-26-32s: 7, proportion: 7➗50=14%
+> 26-32s: 7, proportion: 7➗50=14%
+>

-33-40s: 10, proportion: 20➗50=20%
+> 33-40s: 10, proportion: 20➗50=20%
+>

-The proportions are obtained according to the properties of each connection information in the same manner
+> The proportions are obtained according to the properties of each connection information in the same manner

-**Proportion of total connection times**
+**(6) Proportion of total connection times**

-- It analyzes the proportion of connection times of all connections within the query time range.
+It analyzes the proportion of connection times of all connections within the query time range.

-- Calculation method for proportion of connection times: In the connection data within the query time range, take the maximum and minimum connection times (accumulated value of same connections), and then divide the difference between the maximum times and the minimum times into 5 equal parts to calculate the proportion of connection times in each interval.
+Calculation method for proportion of connection times: In the connection data within the query time range, take the maximum and minimum connection times (accumulated value of same connections), and then divide the difference between the maximum times and the minimum times into 5 equal parts to calculate the proportion of connection times in each interval.

-**Proportion of number of operations**
+**(7) Proportion of number of operations**

-- It analyzes the proportion of number of operations of all connections within the query time range.
+It analyzes the proportion of number of operations of all connections within the query time range.

-- Calculation method for proportion of number of operations: In the connection data within the query time range, take the maximum and minimum number of operations (accumulated value of same connections), and then divide the difference between the maximum number of operations and the minimum number of operations into 5 equal parts to calculate the proportion of number of operations in each interval.
+Calculation method for proportion of number of operations: In the connection data within the query time range, take the maximum and minimum number of operations (accumulated value of same connections), and then divide the difference between the maximum number of operations and the minimum number of operations into 5 equal parts to calculate the proportion of number of operations in each interval.

-**Front-end application IP connection distribution map**
+**(8) Front-end application IP connection distribution map**

-- It displays the IPs of application connections to the compute nodes within the query time range.
+It displays the IPs of application connections to the compute nodes within the query time range.
 When there are too many IP addresses, drag the bottom drag bar to display more.
 IP distribution information can also be viewed by the Enlarge button or sorting.

-- The X-axis displays "Application Connection IP" by default.
+The X-axis displays "Application Connection IP" by default.
 The horizontal coordinate can be switched to the "Connection User" or [LogicDB](#logicdb) dimension through the "Query by Connection Information" filter box.
 When modifying the X-axis to view dimensions, the chart title will also be switched accordingly.

-- The Y-axis displays "Total Connection Duration" by default.
+The Y-axis displays "Total Connection Duration" by default.
 The vertical coordinate can be switched to the "Total Connection Times" or "Operation Times" dimension through the "Query by Connection Properties" filter box.
 Switching the filter box will change the Y-axis display dimension of bottom secondary charts.

-- Click the specific bar in the icon to link with the display effect of bottom secondary charts "Connection User Distribution Map" and "LogicDB Distribution Map".
+Click the specific bar in the icon to link with the display effect of bottom secondary charts "Connection User Distribution Map" and "LogicDB Distribution Map".
 For example, when clicking on the application connection IP "192.168.200.30", the bottom "Connection User Distribution Map" displays the connection users used for clicking the IP, and the "LogicDB Distribution Map" displays the logicDB used for clicking the IP.

-**Connection user distribution map**
+**(9) Connection user distribution map**

-- The user distribution of the first application connection IP (when the X axis of the chart above is the "Application Connection IP" dimension) is displayed by default.
+The user distribution of the first application connection IP (when the X axis of the chart above is the "Application Connection IP" dimension) is displayed by default.
 Click on the specific IP bar above to view the user distribution of other application connection IP.

-- The displayed connection users can be filtered and viewed, or the information to be viewed can be displayed by sorting and enlarging.
+The displayed connection users can be filtered and viewed, or the information to be viewed can be displayed by sorting and enlarging.

-- The chart title of this module will change with the switch of filter box "Query by Connection Information".
+The chart title of this module will change with the switch of filter box "Query by Connection Information".

-**LogicDB distribution map**
+**(10) LogicDB distribution map**

-- The logicDB distribution of the first application connection IP (when the X axis of the primary chart is the "Application Connection IP" dimension) is displayed by default, that is, the logicDB connected in the IP.
+The logicDB distribution of the first application connection IP (when the X axis of the primary chart is the "Application Connection IP" dimension) is displayed by default, that is, the logicDB connected in the IP.

-- The displayed connection users can be filtered and viewed, or the information to be viewed can be displayed by sorting and enlarging.
+The displayed connection users can be filtered and viewed, or the information to be viewed can be displayed by sorting and enlarging.

-- The chart title of this module will change with the switch of filter box "Query by Connection Information".
+The chart title of this module will change with the switch of filter box "Query by Connection Information".

 #### Table mode